ErwinRieger/ddprint-profiles/README.rst

 mat-profiles: Material profiles measuerd with ddprint.

-s3d-profiles: Some simplify 3d profiles (.fff) and some scripts to create them from a base template.
+s3d-profiles: Some stuff to generate simplify 3d profiles (.fff) from a base template.